 Heating and hot water

 Repair category 1

-Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
-Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.
+Notes No tests have been undertaken of the heating or hot water systems, however within the limitations of our inspection, no significant defects were noted.
+It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
+Boilers and central heating systems should be tested and serviced by an Oftec registered engineer on an annual basis to ensure their safe and efficient operation.